ionic-team/ionic-docs/docs/api/item.md

 ### Actions

-Actions are interactive elements that do something when you active them.
+Actions are interactive elements that do something when you activate them.
 An item can have multiple actions displayed on a line.
 However, developers should ensure that each action's tap target is large enough to be usable.

 <BestPracticeFigure
   text={<>Developers should avoid creating <a href="https://dequeuniversity.com/rules/axe/4.4/nested-interactive">nested interactives</a> which can break the user experience with screen readers.
 For example, developers should avoid adding a button inside the main content of the Item if the <code>button</code> property is set to <code>true</code>.
 Additionally, developers should use the <a href={useBaseUrl('api/item-sliding')}>Item Sliding</a> component if they need to show more than two actions.</>}
   doText={<>Avoid nested interactives and put multiple items in <a href={useBaseUrl('api/item-sliding')}>Item Sliding</a>.</>}
-  dontText={<>Don't put too many actions on a single row as that will overwhelm the user.</>}
+  dontText={<>Don't put too many actions on a single item.</>}
   doImage={<img alt="A list that contains several items, each representing a different to-do list.
 A count of how many tasks in each to-do list is placed at the end of each item." src={useBaseUrl('img/item/actions-do.jpg')} />}
   dontImage={<img alt="A list that contains several items, each representing a different to-do list.
 A count of how many tasks in each to-do list is placed at the end of each item.
 However, the count is highlighted in blue which draws the user's attention away from the name of the to-do list." src={useBaseUrl('img/item/actions-dont.jpg')} />}
 />